MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/CloudLabs.AI/LAB_07-Manage_Azure_Storage.md

    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-#### Task 5: Create and configure an Azure Files shares
+## Task 5: Create and configure an Azure Files shares
 In this task, you will create and configure Azure Files shares.

-> **Note**: Before you start this task, verify that the virtual machine you provisioned in the first task of this lab is running.

 1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Data storage** section, click **File shares**.